 Montana Angler's exclusive Sweet Grass Basecamp package places you in the heart of some of the most spectacular scenery and fishing in the lower 48.
 Stay on a 25,000 acre working cattle ranch at the base of the Crazy Mountains and enjoy exclusive fishing access to two trout streams on the ranch.
 We will also visit other private ranches in the area to target world class hopper fishing, trophy stillwaters and float fishing on the Yellowstone, Stillwater and Boulder Rivers.

 This trip is perfect for smaller groups of 2-4 anglers that want to step back in time and experience Montana fishing like it was 50 years ago.
-Our guests stay in two log cabins on this working cattle ranch along Sweet Grass Creek.
+Our guests stay in a log cabin on this working cattle ranch along Sweet Grass Creek.
 We gather each evening at the old "lodge" to enjoy some great stories and delicious wine and meals.
 Everything is included in this unique package so just show up, fish, eat and relax!
 Sweet Grass Basecamp trips are always exclusive to your group and you will be the only guests.
 Our cook and guides also stay on the ranch to prepare meals and tell tall fishing tales.

 Sweet Grass Basecamp Package Pricing - ALL INCLUSIVE